 Arrival to this region takes place with a connecting flight through Mexico City as no international airport serves Chiapas State at the moment.
 This route begins and ends in Tuxtla Gutierrez, though custom routes, depending and number of days and variety of targets have the option of beginning or ending in Oaxaca City, Tapachula, or Villahermosa

 The El Triunfo Biosphere Reserve is located entirely within the Sierra Madre del Sur de Chiapas.
 Because the continental divide runs the length this range, and continues south to Volcan Tajumulco and Lake Attilan in Guatemala, there are NO endemic birds to be found within the reserve – all birds are shared with other regions in Mexico or Guatemala (where many are easier to see at present).
-There are a number birds better seen here in Mexico than anywhere else and these are treated as MUST-SEE BIRDS: Horned Guan, Highland Guan, White-faced Quail-Dove, Fulvous Owl, Rufous Sabrewing, Emerald-chinned, Wine-throated, Sparkling-tailed & Blue-tailed Hummingbirds, Green-throated Mountain-gem, Resplendent Quetzal, Blue-throated and Tody Motmots, Tawny-throated Leaftosser, Scaled Antpitta, Paltry Tyrannulet, Yellowish Flycatcher, Long-tailed Manakin, Black-throated Jay, Black-capped Swallow, Rufous-browed & Rufous-and-white Wrens, Spotted Nightingale Thrush, Mountain Thrush, Azure-rumped Tanager, White-eared Ground-Sparrow, Prevost’s [White-faced] Ground-Sparrow, and Blue-crowned Chlorophonia.
+There are a number birds better seen here in Mexico than anywhere else and these are treated as MUST-SEE BIRDS: Horned Guan, Highland Guan, White-faced Quail-Dove, Fulvous Owl, Rufous Sabrewing, Emerald-chinned, Wine-throated, Sparkling-tailed & Blue-tailed Hummingbirds, Green-throated Mountain-gem, Resplendent Quetzal, Blue-throated and Tody Motmots, Tawny-throated Leaftosser, Scaled Antpitta, Paltry Tyrannulet, Yellowish Flycatcher, Long-tailed Manakin, Black-throated Jay, Black-capped Swallow, Rufous-browed & Rufous-and-white Wrens, Yellow-Throated Nightingale Thrush, Mountain Thrush, Azure-rumped Tanager, White-eared Ground-Sparrow, Prevost’s [White-faced] Ground-Sparrow, and Blue-crowned Chlorophonia.

 In addition quality birds often seen at the El Sumidero National Park in Tuxtla Gutierrez on Day #1 include: Singing Quail, Lesser Roadrunner, Slender Sheartail, Belted Flycatcher, Gray-collared Becard, Red-breasted Chat, Blue Seedeater, and Bar-winged Oriole.